codefresh-io/docs.codefresh.io/_docs/deployment/applications-dashboard.md

 url="/images/applications/app-appofapps-model.png"
-alt="App of Apps in Applications Dashboard" caption="App of Apps in Applications Dashboard" max-width="70%"
+alt="App of Apps in Applications Dashboard" caption="App of Apps in Applications Dashboard" max-width="30%"
 %}

 ### Application timeline
-The Timeline tab displays the history of deployments for the selected application, sorted by the most recent update (default), and enriched with image, Pull Request (PR), Jira issues, and commit information, for each deployment.
+The Timeline tab displays the history of deployments for the selected application, sorted by the most recent update (default), and enriched with image, Pull Request (PR), Jira issues, and commit information for each deployment.
+Ongoing deployments display rollout progress and rollout analysis as the deployment unfolds.

-Each application displays up to ten of the most recent deployments through deployment cards.
+Each application displays up to ten of the most recent deployments.

 {% include
 image.html
 lightbox="true"
-file="/images/applications/apps-dashboard-timeline-collapsed.png"
+file="/images/applications/dashboard-timeline-main.png"
-url="/images/applications/apps-dashboard-timeline-collapsed.png"
+url="/images/applications/dashboard-timeline-main.png"
-alt="Applications Dashboard: Timeline tab" caption="Applications Dashboard: Timeline tab" max-width="70%"
+alt="Applications Dashboard: Timeline tab" caption="Applications Dashboard: Timeline tab" max-width="30%"
 %}

-**Filters**
+#### Filters

 View the subset of deployments of interest to you.
 Filter by Date range, PRs, issues, committers, and more.

-**Deployment chart**
+#### Deployment chart

-View day-to-day deployment information for the selected time period.
-The deployment chart is useful to get information on historical deployments, as deployment cards are shown for up to ten of the most recent deployments.
+The deployment chart conveniently located below the filters displays the day-to-day deployments for the selected time period.
+Get information on historical deployments, as the deployment entries are shown for up to ten of the most recent deployments.

 * To jump to a specific deployment, click the dot on the chart that represents the deployment.
 * To see GitOps details, mouse over the dot that represents the deployment.